Buying a Horse and The Pre-Purchase Exam

 What is the reaction to placing the saddle on the horse’s back?

-- If there’s snark, did the saddle get swung and flung and plopped on?
+- If there’s snark, did the saddle get swung, flung, and plopped on?
 Or was it placed gently and carefully, and the horse was still snarky?

 When tightening the girth, is there acceptance or revolution?

 - Horses with ulcers often display objections to the girth.
-So do horses when it’s tightened too quickly and in a rude fashion.
-In another crazy plot twist, butt-head horses also act up.
+So do horses when it’s tightened too quickly and rudely.

 And how is the acceptance of the bit and bridle?

-- Giraffe-like behavior during bridling tells me there’s an issue – pain in the mouth, inadequate training, or generally naughty antics.
+- Giraffe-like behavior during bridling tells me there’s an issue – pain in the mouth, inadequate training, or painful tack.

 - Reminder!
 There are no judgments here, only mental notes about things to clarify with the vet.